lastweek/fpga_readings/xilinx.md

 			- `ODELAY`: similar to IDELAY.
 			- `ISERDESE2` and `OSERDESE`: Something we need to learn in the future?
 			- `IO_FIFO`: how can we use this? and how this is different from LUT FIFO, user FIFO?
 		- In Vivado, open `Implementation -> Device` and `Floorplanning`.
 Zoom in to the edges of the device.
-You should be able to see those IOB (PAD,IBUF, OBUF), and those ILOGIC, OLOGIC blocks.
+You should be able to see those IOB (PAD, IBUF, OBUF), and those ILOGIC, OLOGIC blocks.
 Some of them might be assigned to some top-level ports, as described by your xdc file.
 So, looks like most of those BUFs and LOGICs are inserted by Vivado!
+		- Hmm, those IO blocks and logics, they are actually specialized "hard" logic in FPGA.
+They CAN be all implemented by using LUT.
+But to improve performance, just like DSP block did, we have those specialized IO blocks or IO tiles.
+Same for the following clock PLL and MMCM blocks.
 	- `UG472 Clocking`
-		- Most of the thing we need to know about clock
+		- Most of the thing we need to know about clock.
+This UG first talks about the available clocking resources, such as buffers, nets.
+And then it describes PLL and MMCM.
+After reading this, you will understand how clock is wired, distributed across whole FPGA.
+In `Device` view, those PLL and MMCM are sitting right next to SelectIO resources, near the edge.
 		- MMCM, PLL reference guide
+		- Selecting the proper clocking resources can improve routeability, performance, and general FPGA resource utilization.
+		- Clock-cable Inputs (MRCC, SRCC)
+		- Global Clocking Resource
+			- Clock Tree and Nets - GCLK
+			- Clock Regions
+			- Global Clock Buffers
 	- UG473 Memory Resources
 		- TODO
 	- UG474 Configurable Logic Block.
 About LUT and organization